pryv/lib-swift/README.md

 ## Example

-You will find a sample iOS app at [https://github.com/pryv/app-swift-example](https://github.com/pryv/app-swift-example)
+You will find a sample iOS app at [https://github.com/pryv/app-swift-example](https://github.com/pryv/app-swift-example).
+This [video tutorial](https://www.youtube.com/watch?v=poWC__m8ZFU) explains you how to start the app and how to use its basic features.

 ## Requirements